Free-Code-Camp-Indy/free-code-camp-indy.github.io/README.md

   * Save file with a `.sass` extension and precede filename with an `_` (eg `_filename.sass`)
   * Import file into `style.sass` file (eg `@import "filename"` - `_` and extension not required)

 1. CSS or SCSS syntax files:

   * Save file with a `.scss` extension and precede filename with an `_` (eg `_filename.scss`)
   * Import file into `style.sass` file (eg `@import "filename"` - `_` and extension not required)

+## Generate new mock "events" data
+By hosting through git pages we've lost the ability to use a server-side to hide away secret API keys.
+You should not commit secret API keys to a public repository.
+While we figure out a trusted solution, we must generate data and upload a ".mock.json" file locally using your own API key.
+Note: you only have a limited number of API requests per day so don't send too many requests.

+Here's how you set up to generate these files.

+#### The Easy Way
+1. Acquire an API key from Meetup.com by [visiting meetup's api key page](https://secure.meetup.com/meetup_api/key/)
+1. Add this key to `meetup_api_key.txt`, a file you need to create at the root of this repository
+1. Run `npm run generate`

+#### The Hard Way
+The bird's eye view of what we're going to do involves learning a little of how your terminal works, then what an environment variable is and how to set one.
+If you are on Windows you may want to download a UNIX-like shell such as [Cygwin](https://www.cygwin.com/) in order to follow these steps.
+Alternatively you can search for powershell or command prompt variations of these shell commands.

+1. Acquire an API key from Meetup.com by [visiting meetup's api key page](https://secure.meetup.com/meetup_api/key/)
+1. You must then populate a environment variable called `MEETUP_API_KEY` with your API key.
+  * You can create a temporary environment variable running: `export MEETUP_API_KEY="replace this text with actual key"`.
+You can then test this by running `echo $MEETUP_API_KEY` to see the secret value you added.
+Once you close your terminal window the variable is destroyed.
+  * _Alternatively_ You can more permanently add this to your type of shell (e.g. `bash`, `zsh`)'s "runcom" (abbreviated `rc`) file!
+    1. Find out which type of shell you use (most likely `bash`) by running `echo $0`.
+Example run:
+    ```
+    > echo $0
+    -zsh  # <-- this is my shell
+    ```
+    1. Look for your shell's "rc" file in your home directory (aka `~`) by running `ls -a ~ | grep "shell name"`, replacing `"shell name"` with the shell you identified in step #1.
+Example run:
+    ```
+    > ls -a ~ | grep "zsh"
+    .oh-my-zsh
+    .zsh-update
+    .zsh_history
+    .zshrc  # <-- Here it is!
+    ```
+    If you do not see a "rc" file for your shell, make one for your shell's type (e.g. `touch ~/.bashrc`).
+    1. Open up the "`.shellrc`" you found in step #2 in a text editor.
+Once opened add `export MEETUP_API_KEY="replace this text with actual key"`.
+    1. Open a new terminal window.
+Test the success of your endeavors by running: `echo $MEETUP_API_KEY`.
+1. Run `npm run generate`.
+If you set the `MEETUP_API_KEY` correctly you _should_ not encounter errors.
+1. Feel free to commit the newly generate `free-code-camp-events.mock.json` data if information has been updated.

+Note: Make sure you have not committed and pushed up your API key somehow, or else you must *immediately* generate a new key!

 ## Assets

 [Google Drive](https://drive.google.com/drive/u/2/folders/0Bx3Axcu05dYsQW1raUFCSGM1Vzg) - *May have to request access*